mau-network/mau/README.md

 * Directories prefixed with `.` are ignored by the application that downloads new content. can be used to unfollow a friend while keeping his old information. or keep posts that are shared by your friends from users that you don't want to follow.

-* `.mau` directory is reserved for friends public key files. saved as `.pgp` in binary format <sup>[?](#why-keys-are-written-in-binary-format)</sup>. each directory file should represent a group of friends. keys can be duplicate (one friend is work and close friend at the same time). account secret/pub key must be named `account.pgp` to make it easy to find among all other keys. `account.pgp` should be the private key export of the PGP identity with subkeys and signatures then symmetrically encrypted with a password of the user choice.
+* `.mau` directory is reserved for friends public key files. saved as `.pgp` in binary format <sup>[?](#why-keys-are-written-in-binary-format)</sup>. each directory file should represent a group of friends. keys can be duplicate (one friend can belong to work and close friend at the same time). account secret/pub key must be named `account.pgp` to make it easy to find among all other keys. `account.pgp` should be the private key export of the PGP identity with subkeys and signatures then symmetrically encrypted with a password of the user choice.
+All friends public keys should be encrypted with the account key[?](#why-are-friends-keys-encrypted)

 * Files are written in [OpenPGP message format](https://tools.ietf.org/html/rfc4880) which is supported by any OpenPGP implementation.